cgruver/okd4-upi-lab-setup/docs/pages/KVM_Host_Install.md

        mkdir /VirtualMachines
        virsh pool-destroy default
        virsh pool-undefine default

+    If there is no default pool, the two commands above will fail.
+This is OK, carry on.

        virsh pool-define-as --name default --type dir --target /VirtualMachines virsh pool-autostart default
        virsh pool-start default